parttimenerd/condensed-data/README.md

         - floating point type: 32 bit double
         - string-based type: UTF-8 string
         - other non-user defined types are not allowed
+      - Embedding
+        - 0: inline
+        - 1: reference into cache
+          - 0: null
+          - 1: value not in cache, followed by the value
+          - 2: value in cache, followed by the index (id starting at 2 in the cache)
+        - 2: reference into cache per embedding type
+          - ...
     - The fields are stored in the order they are defined

 The primitive types (not array or struct) are trivially parsed according to their specification.